-Rainbow food ideas roundup: Rainbow treats and sweets for your unicorn or rainbow party.
+Rainbow food ideas roundup: Rainbow treats and sweets for your unicorn or rainbow party, or for St. Patrick’s Day.

 UPDATE: This post was originally published in March of 2013 and updated in 2018.